-Festival, as a participant in the Conservation First Framework, has contracted with the IESO for the delivery of CDM programs over the 2015 - 2020 period with an energy savings target for the six-year period of 34.65 GWh.
-To 2017, Festival has achieved 83.32% of its target.
-Festival is very pleased to have achieved almost 80% of our targeted results by the end of the third year in the six-year program.
+Festival, as a participant in the Conservation First Framework, was contracted with the IESO for the delivery of CDM programs over the 2015 - 2020 period with an energy savings target for the six-year period of 34.65 GWh.
+In 2018, the termination of the CFF framework was announced, however Festival Hydro will continue to support customer projects through Wind Down activities.
+To the time of termination in 2018, Festival had achieved 123% of its target.
+Festival is very pleased to have achieved over 100% of our targeted results well before the end of the six-year program.
+Festival customers completed projects in 2019 that contributed an additional 3.17 GWh in energy savings.